From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

-However, in order to know the initial data of these quantities, we study the Fourier transform on the torus of our linear operator and use Duhamel formula.
+We conclude by studying the properties of the hydrodynamical convergence thanks to the Fourier transform on the torus of the linear operator $L-v\cdot\nabla_x$.
 This gives us a strong convergence result on the time average of $h_\eps$ with an explicit rate of convergence in finite time.
-An interpolation between this finite time convergence and the exponential stability of the global equilibria in Boltzmann and Navier-Stokes equations concludes with a strong convergence for all times (Theorem $\ref{hydrolim}$).
-The way we tackle this convergence allows us to obtain an explicit form for the limit of $(h_\eps)_{\eps>0}$.
+An interpolation between this finite time convergence and the exponential stability of the global equilibria for Boltzmann equation as well as for Navier-Stokes equations gives a strong convergence for all times (Theorem $\ref{hydrolim}$).
+We obtain an explicit form for the initial data associated to the limit of $(h_\eps)_{\eps>0}$.